-As a Millennial, I can barely remember the Internet before Google made the vast collective of internet knowledge readily accessible for any question that crossed my mind.
+Let me start by saying that I’m a millennial.
+I can barely remember before the internet made all collective knowledge accessible for any question that crossed my mind.

 Unfortunately, despite having more access to high-quality information to help us make life’s decisions, it hasn’t made decision-making any easier.
 We can now research the pros and cons of each and every option available to us.
-A simple search can often open a time-sucking black hole of link clicking, article reading, video watching, that can end hours later with me more confused than ever as to what the right action is…or sometimes what the original question even was…
+A simple search can often open a time-sucking black hole of link clicking, article reading, video watching.
+That search may end hours later…with no new answers.

-Psychologist Barry Schwartz coined the phrase “Paradox of Choice” in a Ted Talk where he described his consistent findings that, while increased choice allows us to achieve objectively better results, it also leads to greater anxiety, indecision, paralysis, and dissatisfaction.
+Psychologist Barry Schwartz coined the phrase “Paradox of Choice”.
+He says, while increased choice allows us to achieve objectively better results, it also leads to greater anxiety, indecision, and dissatisfaction.

-Rather than empowering us to make better choices, our virtually unlimited access to information often leads to greater fear of making the wrong decision, which in turn leads to us spinning our wheels in a seemingly inescapable purgatory of analysis paralysis, all the while getting nowhere on our important projects.
+Instead of making better choices, our unlimited access to information often leads to fear of making the wrong decision.
+This can lead to us spinning our wheels in analysis paralysis, all the while getting nowhere on our important projects.

-Naturally – I was curious about what exactly goes on in our brains when we experience chronic indecision and – most importantly – what we can do about it.
+Naturally, I was curious about what goes on in our brains when we experience indecision; and what we can do about it.

 How overthinking decisions is holding you back

-Delaying action while over-analyzing information clearly doesn’t help when it comes to getting things done.
-In fact, a 2010 LexisNexis survey showed that, on average, employees spend more than half their workdays receiving and managing information rather than using it to do their jobs!
+Delaying action while over-analyzing information doesn’t help anyone get things done.
+In fact, a 2010 survey showed that employees spend more than half their workdays receiving and managing information.
+This takes away from time spent actually doing their jobs!

 (Does this sound like you?)

 Unfortunately, that’s just the start of the bad news.
-Studies in psychology and neuroscience reveal that analysis paralysis takes a far greater toll on your productivity and well-being than just lost time.
+Studies in psychology and neuroscience reveal that analysis paralysis impact our productivity and well-being more than just the lost time.

 Here are four not-so-obvious ways that overthinking your decisions is holding you back:

-1. Overthinking lowers your performance on mentally-demanding tasks
+1. Analysis paralysis lowers your performance on mentally-demanding tasks

-In short, our working memory is what allows us to focus on the information we need to get things done at the moment we’re doing them.
+In short, our working memory is like computer RAM, allowing us to focus on the information we need to get things done.
 Unfortunately, our working memory is in limited supply.
 You can think of it like our brain’s computer memory.
-Once it’s used up, nothing more can fit in.
+Once it’s used up, there’s not much we can do.

 Studies have shown that high-pressure, anxiety-producing situations lead to lower performance on cognitively demanding tasks – the tasks that rely most heavily on working memory.
 Furthermore, the more participants want to perform well on a task, the more their performance suffers.
-Researchers think that both anxiety and pressure generate distracting thoughts about the situation that take up part of the working memory capacity that would otherwise be used to complete the task.
+Researchers believe both anxiety and pressure generate distractions that take up space in our working memory.

-When you overanalyze a situation, the repetitive thoughts, anxiety, and self-doubt decrease the amount of working memory you have available to complete challenging tasks, causing your productivity to plummet even further.
+When you overanalyze a situation, the over-analysis, anxiety, and self-doubt decrease the amount of working memory you have available to complete challenging tasks.
+This causes your productivity to plummet even further.

 A recent Stanford study suggests that over-thinking not only impedes our ability to perform cognitive tasks, but keeps us from reaching our creative potential as well.